TypeScript

 ESM loader hooks only act on the current process and are not inherited by spawned processes, so new Node instances started at the executor cannot load TS suites.

-To achieve the same behavior, you can use ts-directly.
+To achieve the same behavior, you can register ts-directly in Node parameters.

 import { defineConfig, ProcessExecutor } from "esbench/host";